JonStratton/mesh-micro/README.md

 # mesh-micro
+This project has moved.
+To get the latest version, pull from https://codeberg.org/JonStratton/mesh-micro

 This script is a minimal wrapper around batctl.
 Its goal is to be self contained, and to install cleanly.
 To Install dependencies

 	sudo ./mesh-micro.sh install